wp-plugins/youtube-channel/readme.txt

 If you does not see your latest video in your uplaods feed (which you can access at https://gdata.youtube.com/feeds/api/users/YOUR_YT_USERID/uploads by replacing YOUR_YT_USERID with your real youtube user ID), then YTC will not see it too.

 == Changelog ==
-= 2.4.0.2 (2014-10-01) =
+= 2.4.0.2 (2014-10-02) =
-* Fix: light theme not applicable to embedded playlist
+* Fix: light theme not applicable to embedded playlist [2014-10-01]
+* Fix: add clearfix after YTC widget to prevent jumping out of widget block on bad styled themes [2014-10-02]
-* Add: explanation that `What to embed` have no effect for embedded playlist (HTML5 always used)
+* Add: explanation that `What to embed` have no effect for embedded playlist (HTML5 always used) [2014-10-01]

 = 2.4.0.1 (2014-10-01) =
 * Fix: fatal error - broken execution for embedded playlist with enhanced privacy